Apple iPhone 4s Review (& a Few Apps)

 Is the Apple iPhone 4s a Worthy Upgrade or Switch?

-I am not even going to attempt to compare the Apple iPhone 4s to any other phone because I know very little about the market and what else is available, all I know is that this phone from Apple finally caught my eye, heart, brain and wallet.
+I am not even going to attempt to compare the Apple iPhone 4s to any other phone.
+This is because I know very little about the market and what else is available.
+All I know is that this phone from Apple finally caught my eye, heart, brain and wallet.

 What appealed to me:

-I have had a mobile phone since the mid 1990’s when all they did was receive and make phone calls (perish the thought) and they looked like this.
-When I lived in Spain from 1998 onwards, not many of us had landlines at home so mobile phones were all that we used and we mainly used them for texting.
+I have had a mobile phone since the mid 1990's.
+When all they did was receive and make phone calls (perish the thought) and they looked like this Nokia A10 from the 90's.
+Living in Spain from 1998 onwards, not many of us had landlines at home so mobile phones were all that we used.
+We mainly used them for texting.

 So much so that when we visited England in around 1999-2000, my wife and I were surprised that not many people were texting each other in the UK at that time!

-I loved the Wildfire as it was a huge step up for me from the standard, old fashioned mobile phone to the new style “Smart Phone”.
+The Wildfire was great as it was a huge step up for me from the standard, old fashioned mobile phone to the new style "Smart Phone".
 I loved it.

-I had been watching the iPhone evolve from its first incarnation back in 2007 and until now, I have beaten off the burning desire to get one that so many people had succumbed to…until now.
+I'd been watching the iPhone evolve from its first incarnation back in 2007.
+I've beaten off the burning desire to get one that so many people had succumbed to...until now.

 Then, in October 2011, I saw the iPhone 4s and that was it.
 The rich plethora of features and upgrades were easily enough for me to make the change and I haven't looked back since.
 So what makes this phone so good compared to what I have used before?